Vladimir Sokoloff (pianist): Appreciation

 Joseph Rezits wrote the following recollection of Sokoloff:When I first entered the Curtis Institute in 1942, 1 was barely seventeen and eagerly searching for the path to excellence, strongly influenced by what I observed and heard.
 Hearing his absolutely superlative playing, with unfailingly impeccable taste and immaculate ensemble, whetted my appetite for ensemble music, the medium in which I ultimately specialized.
 I also was continuously impressed with his ability to learn scores with incredible rapidity and to do this by practicing a few minutes here and a few minutes there.
 He made maximum use of his time and proved that long warm-ups on both the physiological and psychological levels were not always possible or even necessary. ...
 The collaborating pianist must always be aware of his partners 'weak spots' or idiosyncrasies.
 The most vivid memory of a pianist's 'savoir faire' in this respect dates back to my student days at the Curtis Institute.
 Vladimir Sokoloff, the faculty accompanist and ensemble player, was playing for an older member of the faculty who, although retaining artistic powers of a high order, was somewhat, shall we say, in less than prime condition technically.
 The Wieniawski Violin Concerto was the major work in the program.
 One of the most difficult passages for the violin in the first movement is a melodic minor one-octave scale in fingered octaves.
 This passage is preceded by a similar one, an octave lower, in the piano (or orchestra).
 In hearing the described scale passage on the piano, I was startled to note that it was played with much hesitancy – almost as if the pianist were struggling to get to the end.
 When I heard the violinist continue the passage into the upper octave, I knew immediately why Sokoloff had done this.
 Understanding full well that the violinist would have great difficulty with the fingered octaves, Sokoloff had incorporated the anticipated problem in his own part – giving the whole passage a certain interpretative validity.
 It was an astounding experience, and one that I shall never forget.

 Students at the Curtis Institute

 Sokoloff's most famous non-classical student was Nina Simone, who was not admitted to Curtis as a piano Student despite Sokoloff's efforts on her behalf.
-Other students included Ruth Butterfield, Ruth Crane Friedberg, Thomas Jaber, Robert Koenig,Joan Lippincott, Alan Morrison, Chie Nagatani, Orlando Otey, Norman Mittelmann, Eytan Pessen, Paul Romero, Barry Snyder, Susan Starr, Nozomi Takashima and Christi Zuniga.
+Other students included Ruth Butterfield, Ruth Crane Friedberg, Thomas Jaber, Robert Koenig,Joan Lippincott, Alan Morrison, Chie Nagatani, Orlando Otey, Ghenady Meirson, Norman Mittelmann, Eytan Pessen, Paul Romero, Barry Snyder, Susan Starr, Nozomi Takashima and Christi Zuniga.